vgoupille/STARsolo_microSPLIT_DOL/README.md

 sbatch create_env_starsolo.sh
 ```

+2. Organize your raw data:

-2. Organize your raw data in the appropriate structure:
+You don't need to manually organize files in a specific structure.
+The `create_links.sh` script will automatically create the necessary symbolic links to your raw data in the following structure:

 ```
 raw_data/